emmy-codes/geekhaven-blog/README.md

 I checked my class on models.py - there was my blog_content attribute!
 But it wasn't showing up on the admin panel... so I checked my migration 0001_initial.py and checked what had been migrated.
 No blog_post.
-This led me to do a quick check and yes, it was mean to have brackets on the end of my TextField type.
+This led me to do a quick check and yes, it was meant to have brackets on the end of my TextField type.
 A small error that wasn't picked up in any code compiling but still caused an undesired result.
 All it took was a () (and a default parameter) and a new migration to fix!

 ![bug1 textfield issue](https://github.com/emmy-codes/geekhaven-blog/assets/70635859/c83d2c81-8ba1-41cd-b070-1a35f1f42c7f)